meesagopi25/K8s-Troubleshooting-InterviewPreparation-Guide/Other-general-IQs/README.md

 ---

+Below is **Point 2**, renumbered and formatted consistently for direct inclusion in your `README.md`.

+---

-## 2 Pod Stuck Waiting for PVC to Bind
+## 2️⃣ Pod Stuck Waiting for PVC to Bind

 ### Problem